*Recommendation may vary depending on size and complexity of CAD models.

 AMD

 Graphics cards from AMD also work, but over the years we have seen some problems with these.
-For AMD, you should also preferably aim for their high-end product Radeon Pro.
+For AMD, you should also preferably aim for their high-end product Radeon PRO.

 It's important to stay up to date with the latest drivers.
 They are updated and released regularly.
 Here you can check if you have the latest driver for your graphics card;